AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 ![Options on asset thumbnail to manage an asset](assets/options-on-thumbnail.png)

-[!DNL Assets Essentials] displays only the relevant options in the toolbar that depend on the type of the selected asset.
+[!DNL Assets view] displays only the relevant options in the toolbar that depend on the type of the selected asset.

 ![Toolbar options when you select an asset](assets/toolbar-folder-selected.png)